jordvnkm/fitnessApp/docs/production_readme.md

   Favorite routes are stored in the database as a join table between routes and users.

-  The completed and favorited routes are stored in their own respective stores on the front end.
+  The completed and favorited table entries are stored in their own respective stores on the front end.
+When viewing a user profile, the completed, authored, and favorited routes and passed to the profile component from an ajax request.

+  When viewing a routes details, "favorite" and "mark as completed" buttons are shown based on the favorite and completed table entries that are saved in the front end stores.

 ![image of notebook index](https://github.com/appacademy/sample-project-proposal/blob/master/docs/noteIndex.png)